 The company has generated gross cash accruals (GCA) of about ₹60 crore, ₹90 crore and ₹100 crore during FY20, FY21 and FY22, respectively.
 The stabilisation of operations and improvement in profitability has resulted in positive accretion of UCWL's operations at a consolidated level.
 The overall gearing deteriorated on account of additional NCDs availed for meeting capex requirements during FY22.
 The same stood at 4.29x (PY: 3.33x as on March 31, 2021).
 The interest coverage improved during FY22 to 2.96x from 2.60x, due to the slightly lower interest cost (mainly on account of the lower processing fees in FY22).
 The total debt/GCA has moderated to 10.19x during FY22, from 6.93x during FY21.
 The total debt/PBILDT has also moderated at 6.85x, as against the said ratio of 4.49x as on March 31, 2021, mainly due to the modest profitability during the year owing to cost pressures, which has been an industry-wide phenomena.
+During H1FY23, UCWL had reported a TOI of ₹498.91 crore (PY: ₹417.57 crore) leading to a growth of 19.48%.
 However, going forward, the group is undertaking its expansion plans through UCWL.
 Therefore, the scale of operations will increase going forward and have a favourable impact on its credit profile.
-Post the recent debottlenecking exercise, the cement capacity increased by 0.6 MT to 2.2 MT and post the proposed expansion of 2.5 MTPA, which is expected to be commissioned by FY25, the overall capacity of UCWL (standalone) will be 4.7 MTPA.
+Post the recent debottlenecking exercise, the cement capacity increased by 0.6 MT to 2.2 MT and post the proposed expansion of 2.5

+MTPA, which is expected to be commissioned by FY25, the overall capacity of UCWL (standalone) will be 4.7 MTPA.
 The expansion will be funded through a mix of debt and equity.
-While the capital structure will be moderate, owing to the drawdown of debt to fund the brownfield capex, however, going forward, the continued improvement in the operations along with the proposed equity infusion of approximately ₹400 crore in FY23, is expected to lead to a comparatively better net worth base for UCWL (standalone), which is expected to be over ₹675 crore by FY23-end (lower from earlier projected levels owing to prolonged and unabated cost pressures without commensurate price hikes).
+The capital structure will be moderate, owing to the drawdown of debt to fund the brownfield capex; however, going forward, the continued improvement in the operations along with the proposed equity infusion of approximately ₹400 crore in FY23, is expected to lead to a comparatively better net worth base for UCWL (standalone), which is expected to be over ₹675 crore by FY23-end (lower from earlier projected levels owing to prolonged and unabated cost pressures without commensurate price hikes).
 This is expected to lead to an overall gearing (gross) level of around 1.50x by FY23-end.
-Post the commissioning of the enhanced facilities, the contribution of UCWL to the consolidated revenue and profitability will also increase to approximately to 25-30%.
+Post the commissioning of the enhanced facilities, the contribution of UCWL to the consolidated revenue and profitability will also increase to approximately to 25%-30%.